ggruzdov/outbox/README.md

 1. A client places an order via HTTP.
 2. The request is handled by OrderService.
 It stores data into operational tables and outbox table transactionally.
 3. When the transaction gets commited it sends a message to Kafka.
-4. When a message is successfully sent it marks the outbox record in DB as "processed".
+4. When a message is successfully sent the service marks the outbox record in DB as "processed".
 5. Then all of interested services listen to the event(in our case it is only DeliveryService).
 6. DeliveryService does its business logic.
 Commits message offset if everything went fine, otherwise retries the message.